tomjoht/simplifying-complexity/_docs/iterative-development-of-content.md

 ---
-title: Iterate and increment on content following an agile approach
+title: "Principle 9: Iterate and increment on content following an agile approach"
 permalink: /iterative-and-increment-on-content.html
 ---